m3is0/m3is0/README.md

 -->

 My name is Andrii, I'm a software engineer.
-For any questions, reach me at jobs.only098@aleeas.com
+You can reach me at jobs.only098@aleeas.com